The DfE has recently announced that the holiday activities and food (HAF) programme will be expanded across the whole of England in 2021.

 Organisations can therefore apply just to deliver the enrichment element of the programme, or the food element – but decisions on funding will therefore need to take into account of appropriate linking across different projects to ensure that there can be a coordinated approach to delivery for those children and families involved.

-Organisations can also apply for only one or all of the holidays, for instance, schools may be interested in educational activities for just the Easter and other organisations may be set up for outdoor activities in the summer and Christmas period.
+Organisations can also apply for only one or all of the holidays.
 We welcome applications for different age ranges - the HAF provision needs to cater for all school aged children and activities need to be age appropriate.
 We are open to all suggestions and proposed plans that meet the HAF aims and objectives.